roganhamby/diceless/README.md

 are all functionaly identical.

-Basic rolls will also allow you to add and subtract from the total so a command like /roll 3d8+7 or
+Basic rolls will also allow you to apply basic mathematicl operators to  the total, so a command like
-/roll 3d8-2
+/roll 3d8 +7  #is valid
+or you can send multiple operators
+/roll 3d8 -2 /2 *4

 are both valid.
+Addition/subtractions will be done and then mutipliers/dividers applied.
+The value will be rounded down.

 The XdY parameter is optional, /roll by itself will roll 1d20.
 Combined with dpl or dph it will assume it will roll 2d20 so